danielbacsur/bosch/README.md

 ## How It Works 🚀

-1. **Data processing**: The python backend server reads and processes the csv data
+1. **Data processing**: The python backend server reads and processes the csv data.
-2.
 ```json
 {
   "33.24150366": {